 Although I started taking pictures in 2002 (the film days), work, children and life asked me to put my Nikon down in exchange for cell phone pictures for more years than I care to admit.
 I picked my camera back up in 2014, when the Army asked us to move to South Korea.
-I wanted to photograph a particularly near and dear family that I knew we may never see again.
-Since then, I’ve taken my camera with me nearly everywhere, upgraded equipment and have been on a steep photographic learning curve.
+Photographing Korea was one of the most rewarding experiences behind the camera that I ever had: the country is both traditional and modern, peaceful and electrifying, friendly and shy.
+In 2015, I moved back to my hometown of Tucson, AZ, and since then I have been photographing the life of the desert and the people around me, albeit not as much as my heart would desire as I also occupy my time as a high school teacher.
+This being another of my heart’s desires.

 Here’s to honoring the original meaning of “photography!”